justin-chu/react-fast-marquee/README.md

 </Marquee>
 ```

-A sample file might look like:
+A sample file might look like this:

 ```jsx
 import React from "react";